- What are the Small Business Innovation Research (SBIR)/Small Business Technology Transfer (STTR) Programs?

 How do I know if I’m eligible for SBIR/STTR funding?

 The 2012 reauthorization legislation has resulted in changes with regard to ownership, control, and size.
 Either for-profit companies or joint ventures can be eligible if they meet the new requirements.
+Potential applicants with questions regarding eligibility should refer to the “Small Business Size Regulations”, Final Rule, Federal Register citation, Dec 27, 2012 for complete details.

 Ownership and Control